Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions the API key requirement and rate limit (10 req/min), but provides no guidance on when to use this tool versus alternatives like entity_lookup or professional_lookup.
+The description mentions an API key requirement and rate limit (10 req/min), which provides usage context.
+However, it does not specify when to use this tool versus its siblings or any exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.